 Influenza (flu) is a contagious respiratory disease that infects the nose, throat, and lungs and can lead to serious complications, hospitalization, or even death.
 Pneumonia and bronchitis are examples of serious flu-related complications.
 The flu also can cause certain health conditions, like diabetes, asthma, and heart and lung disease, to become worse.
-Anyone can get sick from the flu and spread it to friends and loved ones—even if you consider yourself to be healthy.
+Even healthy people can become sick with the flu and experience serious complications.
+But even if you are one of the lucky ones who bounce back quickly from a bout with the flu, people around you might not be so lucky.
 Getting a flu vaccine is the single best way to protect yourself and your family from this serious disease.

 For a complete list of all people recommended for flu vaccination, as well as those who are not recommended for flu vaccination, visit Who Should Get Vaccinated.

-Flu vaccine shipments began in July and will continue throughout the coming months until all vaccine is distributed, so vaccine should be available widely and in many convenient locations.
-See your doctor or nurse to get the flu vaccine, or seek out other locations where vaccine is being offered, such as pharmacies, health departments, grocery stores and many others.
-Use the flu vaccine locator as a tool for finding vaccine in your area:
+Flu vaccine should be available widely, and in many convenient locations.
+See your doctor or other health care professional to get the flu vaccine, or seek out other locations where vaccine is being offered, such as pharmacies, health departments, grocery stores and many other places.
+Use the HealthMap Vacccine Finder to find flu vaccine in your area.

 This content is brought to you by: